 Not all malaria cases are acute and immediately life-threatening.
 Some malaria parasite strains, particularly Plasmodium vivax and Plasmodium ovale, can remain dormant in the liver for years before reactivating and causing relapses.
 These recurring infections, though often milder, can weaken immunity over time and lead to long-term health issues.

-If you live in or are traveling to a malaria-endemic region, taking proactive steps is essential.
+If you live in or are travelling to a malaria-endemic region, taking proactive steps is essential.
 Stay indoors between dusk and dawn, when malaria-carrying mosquitoes are most active.
 Preventing mosquito bites is the best way to avoid malaria transmission.
 Here are some key strategies for malaria prevention:

 Diagnosing malaria involves a combination of clinical evaluation and laboratory tests.
 The following are the key methods used for diagnosing malaria: